sophia-vo/Power-Outage-Predictions/README.md

 This means that the missingness of CUSTOMERS.AFFECTED depends on CLIMATE.REGION.
 The probability that CUSTOMERS.AFFECTED is missing is not random across different climate regions.
 Certain regions (e.g., Northeast, West) have a much higher proportion of missing values compared to others.
 This suggests that regional factors like data reporting standards, infrastructure, or climate-related outages could be influencing whether CUSTOMERS.AFFECTED is recorded.
 Since the missingness is tied to an observed variable (CLIMATE.REGION), this is an example of Missing at Random (MAR) rather than Not Missing at Random (NMAR).

-Independence from MONTH
+Independence from RES.PRICE

-Null Hypothesis: The missingness of CUSTOMERS.AFFECTED is independent of MONTH.
+Null Hypothesis: The missingness of CUSTOMERS.AFFECTED is independent of RES.PRICE.
-Alternative Hypothesis: The missingness of CUSTOMERS.AFFECTED depends on MONTH.
+Alternative Hypothesis: The missingness of CUSTOMERS.AFFECTED depends on RES.PRICE.
-Test Statistic: Difference in means for missing vs. non-missing values.
+Test Statistic: Difference in means for missing vs. non-missing values (absolute difference in the average RES.PRICE between rows where CUSTOMERS.AFFECTED).

+Observed Difference in Means: 0.102
+P-value: 0.589

+<iframe
+  src="assets/MCAR_RES_PRICE.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+A p-value of 0.589 is much larger than the typical significance threshold of 0.05, so we fail to reject the null hypothesis.
+This means there is no strong evidence that the missingness of CUSTOMERS.AFFECTED is dependent on RES.PRICE.
+The missingness of CUSTOMERS.AFFECTED does not appear to be strongly related to the residential electricity price (RES.PRICE).
+This suggests that the missingness is likely Missing Completely At Random (MCAR) or Missing At Random (MAR) with respect to RES.PRICE.
+The probability of CUSTOMERS.AFFECTED being missing is not significantly influenced by the value of RES.PRICE.

 ### Hypothesis Testing